DNA & Genealogy

 • GEDmatch allows the upload of law enforcement kits to their dedicated GEDmatch PRO database.
 Regular users of GEDmatch.com can opt in or opt out of being visible as matches to these kits, either at the time of uploading their DNA data, or at anytime afterwards from their kit profile management page.

-• DNAJustice.org is a newly-launched (12 Mar 2023) non-profit DNA database developed specifically for the public to upload their DNA data to assist in solving law enforcement cases, expected to be free or very low cost for law enforcement use.
+• DNAJustice.org is a non-profit DNA database launched in March 2023, developed specifically for the public to upload their DNA data files to assist in solving law enforcement cases, and is expected to remain free or very low cost for law enforcement use.

 For testers who opt-in, law enforcement or other authorised agencies do not see or have access to your DNA data, but IF you are related to one of their uploaded DNA profiles, they may see you as a match and perform investigative genetic genealogy research techniques that could potentially help point them to identifying a suspect or unidentified human remains.
-Such identification would be used as a tip or lead only, requiring a thorough investigation as per other evidence.
+Such identification would be used as a tip or lead only, requiring a thorough investigation and corroborating evidence.

 crimescene